-HR officers are involved in a range of activities required by organisations that employ people, whatever the size or type of business.
-These cover areas such as working practices, recruitment, pay, conditions of employment, negotiation with external work-related agencies, and equality and diversity.
+HR officers are involved in a range of activities required by organisations, whatever the size or type of business.
+These cover areas such as:

 An HR officer must have a clear understanding of their employer's business objectives and be able to devise and implement policies which select, develop and retain the right staff needed to meet these objectives.

-The HR profession has undergone some changes in recent years.
-There has been some movement away from staff welfare and administration-centred activities towards strategy and planning.
-HR departments are now expected to add value to the organisation they support.
+HR professionals not only deal with staff welfare and administration-centred activities, but also strategy and planning.
+HR departments are expected to add value to the organisation they support.
 The exact nature of the work varies according to the organisation, but is likely to include:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.